Program Specific Admissions Requirements

 Master of Business Administration (MBA) with area of study in Accounting:

-In addition to the MBA admissions criteria, 12 credit hours in undergraduate accounting with an equivalent to Intermediate Accounting I and II.
+For the MBA in Accounting, 12 credit hours in undergraduate accounting are required with an equivalent to Intermediate Accounting I and II.

 Master of Science in Accounting (MS):